 Emily Snodgrass, LPC-Intern, Ms

+I conduct counseling from a complex trauma informed and relational perspective.
 It is my belief that every person is innately different.
-Each individual is intricately composed of life experience, family expectation, societal norms, emotional expression, spiritual connection, and biological nature.
-I want to provide a safe space for you to talk, move, feel, and express your authentic self.
-In this space, we will work together to explore the inner workings of your natural responses and turn what was once overwhelming into overcoming.
-This journey of self-discovery will not always be easy, but together we will develop a relationship of trust and empathy that will help guide us toward your personal goals.
+I want to provide a safe space for you to find, embody, and express your unique self.
+In this space, we will work collectively to explore the inner workings of your current experience to turn what was once overwhelming into overcoming.

 I am a Registered Counseling Intern.
-I obtained a Masters in Counseling Psychology from Avila University in 2018.
-I am currently obtaining an Oregon Counseling License under the clinical supervision of Ariel Yabek, LMFT.
-I completed a clinical trauma training which focused on working with the neurobiological legacy of trauma.
-This is supplemented with a 200-hour trauma-informed Registered Yoga Instructor with emphasis on mindfulness, meditation, and breath work.
-In addition to individual, couples/romantic partners, and family psychotherapy, I also conduct psycho-educational groups for anxiety management.
+I am currently obtaining an Oregon Counseling License and am under the clinical supervision of Jen Donovan, LPC.
+I completed a Master's in Counseling Psychology from Avila University.
+I am a certified level 1 clinical trauma professional who focuses on the neurobiological legacy of trauma.
+My counseling practice is supplemented with Eastern philosophy and practices.
+These practices were learned within a 200-hour trauma-informed yoga training that emphasized mindfulness, meditation, and breathwork.
+In addition to working with individuals, I have conducted psycho-educational groups for anxiety and stress management.

 Areas of Practice Include: